GlideWear™ Technology specialty products - Tamarack Habilitation Technologies, Inc.

 Available to consumers through Ithaca Sports.

-The GlideWear pad can be used in bed or in a furniture type chair to provide a low friction interface.
+This Tamarack sitting pad can be used in bed or in a furniture type chair to provide a low friction interface.
 While not intended to be a transfer aide, it will make subtle movements easier and some users report using it to help them get into position on the bed or in the recliner chair.
-Various sizes have been prototyped and used successfully.
+Various sizes are available.

 For additional information contact Tamarack Clinical Team